Tibbot MacWalter Kittagh Bourke: Inauguration

-There was a general desire among the clans of Mayo to restore the MacWilliam chieftainship that had been abolished under Perrot and Bingham some years prior.
-O'Donnell had spent months in 1595 meeting and writing to nobles across Mayo to convince them to take part in a traditional inauguration ceremony.
-On 24 December they convened at Kilmaine, the "MacJordan, MacCostello, MacMaurice, O'Malley, MacDonnell and all the nobles of the country assembled there".
-Nine Bourkes competed for the title, including Kittagh, Tibbot na Long Bourke, Richard "the Devils Hook" Bourke and Kittagh's uncle Oliver Bourke.
-Unbeknownst to them, the result of the assembly was already a foregone conclusion.
+In the late 1590s, the clans of Mayo were eager to reinstate the MacWilliam chieftainship, previously abolished by Perrot and Bingham.
+O'Donnell dedicated months in 1595 to rally Mayo's nobles for a traditional inauguration ceremony.
+On 24 December, they gathered in Kilmaine, where prominent clans such as the MacJordan, MacCostello, MacMaurice, O'Malley, MacDonnell, and others convened.
+The contest for the title was intense, with nine members of the Bourke family vying for leadership, including notable figures like Kittagh, Tibbot na Long Bourke, and Richard "the Devil's Hook" Bourke.